 Many households use tap water daily.
 It normally consists of hard water and some contaminants.
 However, that is not the only concern associated with water.
 It also contains carbon dioxide which is present in the atmosphere.
 How does carbon dioxide get in the water?

-What are its effects on water?
+What Effect Does Carbon Dioxide Have On Tap Water?
 Keep on reading this article to get the answer and so much more.

 How Does Carbon Dioxide Get in Water?